3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Discussion

 Nevertheless, it is suggested that these dust properties can vary with respect to local gas density as a result of anisotropic grain growth: (1) increasing $a_{\rm max}$ (\citealt{Hirashita2012}; \citealt{Bate2022}) and (2) increasing grain elongation $s$ (\citealt{Hoang2022_Graingrowth}).
 In the inner dense filament with the filament width of $1\,\rm pc$ and $n_{\rm H_2}$ in the magnitude orders of $\sim 10^4\,\cm^{-3}$, \cite{Ngoc2023} found the increased alignment size to $a_{\rm align} \sim 0.3\,\rm\mu m > a_{\rm max} $ requiring for reproducing the current thermal dust polarization degree by SOFIA/HAWC+ at $214\,\rm\mu m$.
 This indicates the signature of moderate growth in grain size to $a > 0.3\,\rm\mu m$ presented in the densest part of the G11 filament.
 The grain axial ratio is expected to increase to $s \gtrsim 2$ to explain the thermal dust polarization data (Ngoc et al, in preparation).
 The anisotropic grain growth could also be found in small-scale starless cores by \cite{Tram2025} with $a_{\rm max}$ up to $\sim 1 - 1.5\,\rm\mu m$ and $s$ up to 3.
-The change in maximum grain size and grain axial ratio could modify the calculation of inferred inclination angles from available thermal dust polarization data toward high-density star-forming regions (see \citealt{HoangTruong2024}).
-We will provide the constraint on dust properties in the inner dense filament of G11 by combining the maximum thermal dust polarization degree from available observations and the dust spectral index from FIR/sub-mm thermal dust emission (\citealt{Draine2006}; \citealt{Juvela2015}) for the better inference of 3D inclination angles in this region in the following-up study (Ngoc et al., in preparation).
-This reaches our ultimate goal of studying 3D B-field strength and morphology, and dust evolution on multiple scales of G11 filament by both starlight and thermal dust polarization observations.